 Looking at living organisms is an ever-ending source of wonders and questions.
-Looking at embryos under the microscope, we can see cells adopting unique fates at specific times and locations to form tissues and shape embryos with stereotyped sizes, shapes and patterns.
-Looking at adults, we can see cells and tissues responding to environmental and physiological cues to maintain homeostasis against the insults of time and injuries.
-How do all these things happen in a stereotyped, hence predictable, manner?
+Looking at embryos under the microscope, we see cells adopting unique identities and beautiful shapes.
+They form tissues of reproducible size and shape and produce stereotyped patterns of cel fates.
+Looking at living adults, we see cells responding to environmental and physiological cues to maintain tissues in face of the insults of time and injuries.
+So, how do all these developmental events happen in a stereotyped, hence predictable, manner?

 While our research is largely curiosity- and observation-driven, we would like to go beyond observations and try to decipher the inner logic of these living processes.
 To make this possible, our laboratory is using fruit flies.
 This organism has been extremely useful to discover many of the important genes that are conserved in all animals, including humans, to build and maintain tissues.
 In the post-genomic era, fruit flies are very useful to study the fundamental principles of living systems as they provide outstanding tools to examine in a rapid and cost-efficient manner and with unsurpassed temporal and spatial resolutions the effects of controlled perturbations.
-We are therefore using and developing approaches in genome engineering, microscopy and computational biology to manipulate our flies (mostly through controlled genetic perturbations), to measure the outcome of these perturbations (using fluorescent reporters and quantitative live imaging as well as other cell biological assays) and to model the observed processes (whenever possible).
+We are therefore using and developing approaches in genome engineering, microscopy and computational biology to observe, measure, perturb (mostly through controlled genetic perturbations) and model a few specific cell fate transition and patterning events which involve cell-cell interactions mediated by the Notch receptor.